 - Liz Engelman, Dramaturg and Director of Tofte Lake Center, MN

-Since its inception in 2005, LAUNCH PAD has produced thirteen plays by distinguished playwrights:
+Since its inception in 2005, LAUNCH PAD has produced fifteen plays by distinguished playwrights:

 - Melancholy Play by Sarah Ruhl